Tushar2179/magnusreader.github.io/README.md

 # NSSC Website

-this is repository for nssc website created by @MagnusReader and @krushndayshmookh
+this is repository for nssc website created by [MagnusReader](https://github.com/MagnusReader) and [krushndayshmookh](https://krushndayshmookh.github.io)